motleydev/susy/docs/source/guides/reference.html.md

     // susy-grid-background();
     .page { @include susy-grid-background; }

+- You can override the column color with `$grid-background-column-color` variable.
 - If you are using the `<body>` element as your _Container_, you need to apply a background to the `<html>` element in order for this grid-background to size properly.